smithoss/gonymizer/README.md

 | FakeCurrency | Used to replace currency with a fake one
 | FakeLastName | Used to replace a person's last name with a fake last name
 | ProcessorFullName | Used to replace a person's full name with fake one
+| ProcessorLanguage | Used to replace a person's language with fake one
 | FakePhoneNumber | Used to replace a person's phone number with fake phone number
 | FakeState | Used to replace a state (full state name, non-abbreviated)
 | FakeStateAbbrev | Used to replace a state abbreviation